Skip to main content

 Cassie Findley

 My name is Cassie, and I’m the Content Manager here at RoofCrafters.
-I was born and raised in Chicago, Illinois, and made my way out to Florida post-college graduation in 2021.
-I’m incredibly passionate about writing and creating valuable content with the collaboration of my marketing team.
+I was born and raised in Chicago, Illinois, and made my way out to Florida post-college graduation.
+I’m incredibly passionate about writing and creating valuable content that helps others with the collaboration of my marketing team.
 When I’m not working, I enjoy shopping (a little too much), spending time at the beach, and reading!